top of page

 Bureau of Land Management: The Worland BLM Office will be at the Festival to provide information on grazing permits, recreation, conservation, and so much more.
 They will also discuss how the local offices work alongside the agricultural industry to preserve the Wyoming rangelands.

-Hot Springs County Trapper: Ever wanted to learn more about trapping predators, common practices, techniques or something else?
+Animal Damage Management Board: Ever wanted to learn more about trapping predators, common practices, techniques or something else?
 Ask your questions and learn.

-Hot Springs County Conservation District (NRCS): Learn about the watershed, projects in the county and what NRCS does locally.
+Johnson County Conservation District (NRCS): Learn about the watershed, projects in the county and what NRCS does locally.

 USDA AG Statistics: The USDA works tirelessly to provide statistics on the ag industry from the local to national level.
 Learn how and why!